Military Divorce

 The pension doesn’t become an issue in a divorce if the marriage has lasted for less than 10 years.
 The pension that the ex-spouse receives ends upon the military spouse’s death unless there is a Uniformed Services Survivor Benefit Plan in place.

 When determining child custody and visitation in San Diego, the court will not show bias for or against a co-parent currently serving on active duty.
-When divorcing a military member, the other spouse must recognize that the military spouse may not be present in a child's life while they are on active duty.
-Pertaining to this, the possibility of a service member being deployed outside the country or state at any moment is insufficient to modify a custody order or visitation schedule.
+When divorcing a military member, the other spouse must recognize that the military spouse may not be present in a child’s life while they are on active duty.
+The possibility of a service member being deployed outside the country or state at any moment is insufficient to modify a custody order or visitation schedule.

 The couple can approach the courts for modification if the situation is more long-term and will likely affect their children.
 If military families with kids agree on all aspects of their divorce, including issues related to child custody, they might choose an uncontested divorce.
 In this type of divorce, the spouses have the freedom to settle visitation and custody matters between themselves without any court intervention or orders.